jbomotti/Hangman-tutorial/Lecture-06-connecting-js-display/recipe.md

 ## Small changes to set the stage

-xx.
-Clean up the CSS folder
+- Clean up the CSS folder
 	- getting rid of extra lines and unused sections for readability

-xx. [html] Change the title
+- [html] Change the title
+xx